-Coach Orr has a Bachelors Degree in Education from Athens State University and a Masters Degree in Education Leadership from Middle Tennessee State University.
+Coach Orr has a Bachelor's Degree in Education from Athens State University and a Masters Degree in Education Leadership from Middle Tennessee State University.
 He has been a social studies and history teacher during his entire coaching career.
 From 2008 to 2013, he was the lead of the Developing Teachers as Historians Program, a professional development program at the local and district level.

 Coach Orr and his wife Nicole were blessed with a baby girl, Ainslee Elizabeth.
 He teaches World History and Macroeconomics at James Clemens and is happy to be part of the Jets family.

-Coach Byrd returns for his second season on the Jets coaching staff.
-He will oversee the program’s hitting plan of attack.
+Coach Byrd returns for his third season on the Jets coaching staff and will serve as a varsity assistant and JV coach.
 After a stellar high school baseball career at Trinity Presbyterian in Montgomery, he was selected by the Houston Astros in the 3rd round of the 1996 Major League Baseball draft.
 After playing five years in Minor League Baseball as a first baseman and outfielder, Coach Byrd spent 5 years at Matric LLC, Rosser International Inc., Engineering Systems Inc., and McKinney Capital LLC.

-Coach Rhys Hartung is entering his first year on the Jets coaching staff.
+Coach Rhys Hartung is entering his second year on the Jets coaching staff and serves as an assistant on the freshman team.
 He represented the United States Marine Corps as a catcher for the Marine Corps Pacific Northwest Baseball Team in 2001 and 2002.
 In 2002 he was selected to the All Marine West Coast All-Stars, leading all catchers with a .296 batting average and 17 stolen bases.
 He made the Joint Services Military All-Star team in 2003 and 2004, playing against Division One college, Minor League and Major League teams.

-Coach Scotty Adkins returns to JCHS this year, after playing catcher and first base for the first Jets team in 2013 and serving as an assistant coach under Shane Medlen for the 2015 season.
+Coach Scotty Adkins returns to JCHS for his second consecutive year, after playing catcher and first base for the first Jets team in 2013 and serving as an assistant coach under Shane Medlen for the 2015 season.
 He will share his extensive knowledge and experience with the Jets catching corps this year.
 After being rated the #2 catcher in the state by Perfect Game during his senior year, Coach Adkins attended Tennessee Tech University on a baseball scholarship.
 Due to a knee injury, he was red-shirted as a freshman and was not able to play during his sophomore year due to continuing knee problems.
 He transferred to Auburn University in 2015 and graduated in 2017 with a Bachelors in Mechanical Engineering.
 Coach Adkins is pursuing a Masters in Mechanical Engineering online at Iowa State University.